birendpatel/lemon/README.md

 # Installation Guide

-1. Clone this repository
+1. Clone this repository or download and extract the zip file
-2. `cd` into the new directory named `lemon`
+2. Change into the new directory with `cd ./lemon`
 3. Execute the command `sudo python3 build.py install`
 4. You're done!
 Execute `lemon [source file]` or `lemon --help`.
 5. Uninstall the compiler with `sudo python3 build.py uninstall`